dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 .. math:: \text{Anomaly Correlation } = \frac{ \bar{[(f - c) - \bar{(f - c)}][(a - c) - \bar{(a - c)}]}}{ \sqrt{ \bar{( (f - c) - \bar{(f - c)})^2} \bar{( (a - c) - \bar{(a - c)})^2}}}

-The uncentered anomaly correlation coefficient (ANOM_CORR_RAW) which does not include the mean errors is defined as:
+The uncentered anomaly correlation coefficient (ANOM_CORR_UNCNTR) which does not include the mean errors is defined as:

 .. math:: \text{Anomaly Correlation Raw } = \frac{ \bar{(f - c)(a - c)}}{ \sqrt{\bar{(f - c)^2} \bar{(a - c)^2}}}